 Design and Technology

-Children are encouraged to think and work independently and collaboratively evaluating, extending and improving their ideas.
+Children are encouraged to think and work independently and collaboratively to evaluate, extend and improve their ideas.

-Throughout the school, we plan design and technology activities so that they build upon prior learning of the children.
-We give children of all abilities the opportunity to develop their skills, knowledge and understanding and ensuring progressive challenge, breadth and depth to their design and making.
-Our Design Technology focuses on; cooking and nutrition, materials, and construction including mechanics.
+Throughout the school, we plan Design and Technology activities so that they build upon their prior learning.
+We give children of all abilities the opportunity to develop their skills, knowledge and understanding while ensuring progressive challenge, breadth and depth to their design and making.
+Our Design and Technology focuses on cooking and nutrition, materials, and construction including mechanics.

 Children are given the opportunity to work within three main areas of development:

 - focused practical tasks allowing children to learn, practice and develop key skills;

 - design and make final pieces allowing children to apply their knowledge, skills and understanding when developing their ideas and creations.

 At Portfields Primary School, we intend to build a Design and Technology curriculum which develops the learning of skills and knowledge.
 As a school, we intend to teach a Design and Technology curriculum that embeds the appropriate subject knowledge, skills and understanding set out by the National Curriculum.
 Within this, the school will ensure the curriculum is balanced and promotes spiritual, moral, cultural, mental and physical development of pupils, giving them the skills and confidence to tackle problems in future experiences later on in life.

 - Show enjoyment and confidence in Design and Technology that they will then apply to other areas of the curriculum.

 - Learn, remember and understand more about Design and Technology, demonstrating this knowledge when using tools or skills in other areas of the curriculum.